How to Make Screen Print Transfers? Step-by-Step Guide

 Cricut EasyPress 2 - Heat Press Machine For T Shirts and HTV Vinyl Projects

-The advanced heat plate design and latest technology provide the best results regardless of the project.
+The advanced heat plate design and the latest technology provide the best results, regardless of the project.
 It is highly compatible with a variety of transfer vinyl and infusible inks.
-The highly portable, easy-to-use and store device will be your perfect companion.
+The highly portable, easy-to-use, and convenient device will be your perfect companion.

 Step-by-Step Guide on How to Make Screen Print Transfers?

-Now without wasting any time, let’s move to our main topic of discussion!
-The whole process to learn about how to make screen print heat transfers is quite simple.
+Now, without wasting any time, let’s move on to our main topic of discussion!
+The whole process of learning about how to make screen-printed heat transfers is quite simple.
 It is an efficient solution for business owners to expand their entire business and gain some high profits.

 The process of screen printing transfer is also known as plastisol heat transfer.
 In this procedure, the screen-printed images are printed in reverse on the plastisol transfer paper.
-And, this transfer paper is placed in the face-down direction against the heated or the shirt to display a fantastic print.
+This transfer paper is placed in a face-down direction against the heat of the shirt to display a fantastic print.

-Below we have step by step tutorial for beginners about custom screen printed heat transfers.
+Below, we have a step-by-step tutorial for beginners about custom screen-printed heat transfers.
 So, let’s get into the discussion below:

-3. In this 3rd step, you have to flash-cure the ink at 180-260 degrees Fahrenheit.
-But it would help if you never were letting it get hotter, more than 280.
-Otherwise, the ink might get overture.
+3. In this third step, you have to flash-cure the ink at 180–260 degrees Fahrenheit.
+But it would help if you never let it get hotter than 280.
+Otherwise, the ink might get overt.

 4. Now, it’s time to print the final color if you are performing a multicolor design.
-However, you should leave behind the ink wet to give the adhesive power something on which it can stick.
+However, you should leave behind the wet ink to give the adhesive something on which it can stick.
 Sprinkle the sticky powder on the paper in an open bin.
-Cascade the whole powder over the entire printing area and then tap off any excess powder.
+Cascade the whole powder over the entire printing area, and then tap off any excess powder.

-6. When the screen printed transfers are all set to get heat pressed, you should double-check the paper to confirm that it does not have any unwanted markings on it.
-If it is yes, then cut them out.
+6. When the screen-printed transfers are all set to get heat-pressed, you should double-check the paper to confirm that it does not have any unwanted markings on it.
+If the answer is yes, then cut them out.

 7. You have to set the heated press to almost 330 degrees Fahrenheit for at least 10-12 seconds for the cheap screen print transfers.
 Make sure it is at medium pressure.